Gary Jones (motorcyclist): Can-Am team and third championship

 Jones was then contracted by the Bombardier Corporation (manufacturer of Ski-Doo snowmobiles), to race for their recently formed Can-Am motorcycle division.
-Before the start of the 1974 AMA Motocross National Championship season, the AMA made a controversial decision allowing only American citizens to compete for the motocross national championship.
-The decision would exclude the defending 500cc national champion Dutchman Pierre Karsmakers who was set to compete against Jones in the 250cc class.
+Dutch rider Pierre Karsmakers had competed in the 1973 AMA National Championship under an AMA license and was controversially declared the "Top American" finisher in the 1973 Trans-AMA motocross series.
+In response to the controversy, the AMA implemented a new rule stating that foreign riders must reside in the United States for at least two years before they were eligible to earn points in the American national championships.
+Karsmakers had been prepared to compete against Jones for the 1974 250cc National Championship, but the new rule would exclude him from being registered in the points standings.

 Despite his exclusion from the overall results, Karsmakers competed for the Yamaha factory team and won three of the nine rounds of the 250cc national championship.
 Although Jones didn't win a race overall, he rode consistently to secure his third consecutive 250cc national championship for a third manufacturer.
 When he suffered a severe leg injury at the season opening Daytona supercross in 1975, Can-Am bought out his contract.
 Jones took the $70,000 and along with his father, started their own motorcycle company.